 Thankfully more restaurants are offering tasting or surprise menus.
-My favorite five course tasting menu was devoured in Seattle at the Copperleaf restaurant last weekend.
+My favorite five course tasting menu was devoured in Seattle at the Copperleaf restaurant.
 Even the menu descriptions prepare you for an exquisite meal with unique adjective laden detailed descriptions.

 Ditto for my first molecular gastronomy meal that got me hooked with this style of cuisine.
 It all happened during my honeymoon, my husband and I indulged in the unforgettable surprise menu at Con Gracia in Barcelona, Spain.
 So memorable I would fly back just to dine there again.